jstheoriginal/gruvbox-theme-for-xcode/README.md

 1. Download the [.zip file](https://github.com/jstheoriginal/gruvbox-theme-for-xcode/archive/master.zip) from this repo.
 1. Close Xcode.
 1. Open Finder then from the menu bar choose `Go` -> `Go to folder...`.
 1. Paste `~/Library/Developer/Xcode/UserData/FontAndColorThemes/` into the pop-up to open your Xcode themes folder.
+If this folder does not yet exist, you will need to create it first.
 1. Copy the unzipped `gruvbox.dvtcolortheme` file into the folder.
 1. Open Xcode and go to Xcode > `Preferences...`
-1. Under `Fonts & Colors`, choose `WWDC 2016`.
+1. Under `Fonts & Colors`, choose `Gruvbox` from the list and apply it.
+1. Enjoy!

 _**Note:** The theme is set to use SF Mono (San Francisco Mono).
 The font used in the screenshot is [DejaVu Sans Mono for Powerline](https://github.com/powerline/fonts/tree/master/DejaVuSansMono) if you want to use it._